santhosh7403/realworld-app-dioxus-sqlite/README.md

 # Tailwind CSS

 The styling of this application UI uses Tailwind CSS.
 Tailwind allows you to style your elements with CSS utility classes.
-The `input.css` file in project root folder links where the source files are located and the `tailwind.css` file in assets folder where the generated output CSS.
+The `tailwind.css` file in project root folder links where the source files are located and the `tailwind.css` file in assets folder where the generated output CSS.

-The output tailwind.css is generated from source CSS utility classes using a standalone Tailwind CSS CLI binary. there are other options available; please refer to this [link for other options.](https://dioxuslabs.com/learn/0.6/cookbook/tailwind)
+The output tailwind.css is generated from source CSS utility classes using a standalone Tailwind CSS CLI binary. there are other options available; please refer to this [link for other options.](https://dioxuslabs.com/learn/0.7/guides/utilities/tailwind)

 The standalone Tailwind css utility can be downloaded from [here.](https://github.com/tailwindlabs/tailwindcss/releases)